Talesay-ImpactJs/impact-plugin-interpolation-manager/README.md

-# Impact JS Interpolation Object
+# Impact JS Interpolation Manager

 This plugin is meant to be used as a git submodule, to add it from the git command line: